-3. End single-use plastics, starting with the worst offending items
+3. End single-use plastics, starting with the worst offending items like plastic sachets

 All plastics are problematic when considered from a whole life cycle approach - the environmental, health and social impacts from extraction (e.g fossil sources), plastic production, use, waste management and disposal make a strong case that plastic must be reduced as far as possible, particularly where safer, more sustainable, and circular substitutes exist.
-Due to the large-scale use of plastic in today's society, it is imperative that we eliminate problematic plastic products first.
+Due to the large-scale use of plastic in today's society, it is imperative that we eliminate the most problematic plastic products first.